pre-commit/pre-commit.com/sections/new-hooks.md

         arguments that will not be overridden such as `entry: autopep8 -i`.
 =r=
     =c= [`language`](_#hooks-language)
-    =c= the language of the hook - tells pre-commit how to install the hook.
+    =c= the package manager and environment isolation tools used to install the hook =r=
-=r=
     =c= [`files`](_#hooks-files)
     =c= (optional: default `''`) the pattern of files to run on.